UBQ Materials: Environmental impact

 The conversion process uses a closed-loop, energy-efficient process that does not require additional water.
 It generates no waste effluents, or toxic fumes that could harm human health, air quality, or the climate.
 UBQ Material’s plant in the Netherlands is highly energy efficient, fully operating on green electricity generated by solar or wind power, as certified by Guarantees of Origin (GOO) generated by solar or wind power.

 A third-party verified life cycle assessment (LCA) from ERM found that every kilogram of UBQ tablets produced in Bergen op Zoom, the Netherlands, diverts 1.5 kilograms of waste from landfills and incinerators, significantly reducing greenhouse gas emissions and contributing to a circular economy.

 A third-party verified life cycle assessment (LCA) from ERM found that each kilogram of UBQ tablets removes 1.17 kilograms of CO2eq of biogenic carbon (with cradle to gate boundaries) due to the conversion of organic waste into UBQ, with a production carbon footprint of only 0.15 kilograms CO2eq per kilogram UBQ tablets.
 This results in a net cradle-to-gate carbon footprint of -1.02 kilograms CO2eq per kilogram UBQ tablets.

 UBQ is a USDA certified bio-preferred material, contains recycled materials, and is recyclable at the end of life.

 2023 Hamas-Israel war

-UBQ Materials was among the many Israeli companies affected by the Hammas attack on October 7, 2023.
-Two employees Hadar Berdichevsky former assistant controller.
-Uri Russo maintenance and engineering manager were among the causalities.To protect the safety and well-being of its staff, UBQ Materials temporarily shut down operations at its Israeli plant resuming production on October 30, 2023.This research and development facility remains operational.
+UBQ Materials was among the many Israeli companies affected by the Hamas attack on October 7, 2023.
+Two employees, Hadar Berdichevsky, former assistant controller and Uri Russo, maintenance and engineering manager, were murdered in their homes.To protect the safety of its staff, UBQ Materials shut down operations at its plant in Kibbutz Tze'elim for three weeks.
+Production resumed on October 30, 2023 and remains fully operational.